-For the fifth consecutive year, Welly Ball is delighted to be partnering the Charlie Waller Memorial Trust.
+For the sixth consecutive year, Welly Ball is delighted to be partnering the Charlie Waller Memorial Trust.
 CWMT raises awareness and support for young adults with mental health problems and to reduce associated stigmas.
 Welly Ball feels it is important to support a cause that directly affects many school and university students.

 The funds from the Welly Ball last year have helped to fund the expansion of the mental health training for GP's both in Scotland and across the UK, increasing their ability to recognise mental health problems in their patients and offer practical assistance.

 With our continued support, CWMT plans to continue their work in schools and support of parents and carers, develop their GP programme and e-learning packages, and continue to provide mental health resources to schools and universities to meet growing demands.

 A MESSAGE FROM THE CHARLIE WALLER MEMORIAL TRUST

 We are so very grateful for the funds donated to the Trust from the Welly Ball.
 The substantial sums you have raised have made a very significant contribution to our work, helping us to expand our training and resources considerably.

 To illustrate the sort of work your contributions are enabling us to undertake:

 · £2 pays for a pack of our literature on mental wellbeing to be sent to a school or university

 · £10 pays for us to send a mental health book to a school

 · £90 pays for 100 of our Depression Warning Signs posters